Rule 173-39-02.8 | ODA provider certification: homemaker.

 (g) Person-centered planning process.

-(a) Initial: The supervisor shall complete and document an initial visit, which may occur at the initial homemaker visit to the individual to define the expected activities of the homemaker aide and prepare a written activities plan consistent with the case manager authorized plan that has been completed by the case manager and the individual before the individual's first episode of service.
+(a) Initial: The supervisor shall complete an initial visit, which may occur at the aide's initial homemaker visit to the individual to define the expected activities of the homemaker aide and prepare a written or electronic activities plan consistent with the case manager authorized plan that has been completed by the case manager and the individual before the individual's first episode of service.
+During a state of emergency declared by the governor or federal public health emergency, the supervisor may conduct the visit by telephone, video conference, or in person at the individual's home.

-(b) Subsequent: The supervisor shall complete and document an evaluation of the homemaker aide's compliance with the activities plan, the individual's satisfaction, and job performance during a home visit with the individual at least every ninety three days to evaluate the homemaker aides compliance with the plan.
-The homemaker aide need not be present during the visit.
+(b) Subsequent: The supervisor shall complete an evaluation of the aide's compliance with the activities plan, the individual's satisfaction, and job performance during a home visit with the individual at least every ninety days to evaluate the aides compliance with the plan.
+The supervisor may conduct each visit with or without the presence of the aide being evaluated.
 The supervisor may conduct the visit by telephone, video conference, or in person.

-(c) Records: The supervisor shall document each initial and subsequent visit in the individual's activity plan, including the date of the visit, individual's name, the supervisor's name, and the supervisor's handwritten or electronic signature, and a unique identifier of the individual.
+(c) Verification: The supervisor shall retain a record of the initial visit and each subsequent visit in the individual's activity plan, including the date of the visit, individual's name, the supervisor's name, and the supervisor's handwritten or electronic signature, and a unique identifier of the individual.
+During a state of emergency declared by the governor or a federal public health emergency, the provider may verify that the PCA supervisor provided the initial or subsequent visit without collecting a unique identifier of the individual or the individual's caregiver.

 (C) Units and rates: